Sustainability Appraisal Scoping Report

 The Sustainability Appraisal Scoping Report (June 2012) and its appendices are available to download:

-- Appendices 1-10: Detailed Review of Plans, Programmes, Information Sources and Evidence Base for each Sustainability Theme
+- Appendices 1 to 10: Detailed Review of Plans, Programmes, Information Sources and Evidence Base for each Sustainability Theme [PDF, 0.7MB]

-The Council sought views on the Sustainability Appraisal Scoping Report as part of the public consultation on the Local Plan Issues & Options Report, which was carried out between 12 July and 28 September 2012.
+We sought views on the Sustainability Appraisal Scoping Report as part of the public consultation on the Local Plan Issues and Options Report, which was carried out between 12 July and 28 September 2012.